M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Conclusion and Future Work

-High-quality material synthesis is critical for achieving realistic, convincing renderings.
-In this work, we introduced \ours, an innovative neural material synthesis pipeline built upon a multi-modal conditional hyperdiffusion model.
-Using neural fields as the core representation for materials, we trained our hyperdiffusion on their weights, demonstrating its effectiveness in generating high-quality, diverse materials through extensive experiments.
-Additionally, we contribute two material datasets and two BRDF distributional metrics to facilitate future research.
+We introduced \ours, a \textbf{m}ulti-\textbf{m}odal \textbf{m}aterial \textbf{s}ynthesis approach with \textbf{h}yperdiffusion.
+Using neural fields as the core representation, we trained hyperdiffusion on their weights, demonstrating its ability to generate high-quality, diverse materials.
+Additionally, we contribute two material datasets and three BRDF metrics for future research.
+At this stage, our method does not account for physical correctness.
+Promising directions for future work include developing physically accurate neural representations of BRDFs and extending the approach to support more complex materials.

-However, our current evaluation is limited to uniform material datasets.
-Extending our approach to accommodate more complex materials, such as spatially varying BRDFs, may require additional mechanisms, which we aim to explore in future work.